PHLAK/immich-compose/README.md

   3. Set the environment variables in `.env`

-  4. Set service-specific environment variables by editing the files found in the `config` directory (optional)
+  4. Set service-specific environment variables by editing the files found in the `environment.d` directory (optional)

   5. Run `docker-compose config` to validate and confirm your configuration